AccessibilityTottenham Hotspur Stadium

 We were quickly on the offensive on a sunny day in north London and took an early lead.
 An under-hit pass back towards the opponents goalkeeper was latched on to Hills and, having spotted the visitors shot stopper off her line, she curled home from distance to open the scoring and net her first goal since November.
 However, despite our strong start, Newcastle were the side in momentum and began carving out opportunities, Macie Halsall dragging a shot narrowly wide of the far post but, on 19 minutes, they managed to grab a leveller.

-With Gregson receiving the ball at her feet at around 30 yards out, she struck an effort from distance over Sophie Jackson and into the back of the net.
+With Gregson receiving the ball at her feet at around 20 yards out, she struck an effort from distance over Sophie Jackson and into the back of the net.
 Our young shot stopper had to be alert shortly after, making a big save to deny Halsall as she got behind our backline while, at the other end, Hills and Poppy Neill both had curling efforts from the left, but they were unable to test Newcastle’s keeper Freya Dyos in the closing stages of the first half.

 Halsall did eventually get herself name on the scoresheet to pull one back for Newcastle on 59 minutes as she picked out the far bottom corner via the inside of the post from the right of the box.
-Aramide came inches away from netting her second of the game, a long-range strike hitting the underside of the crossbar followed by Withey's header on the rebound being pushed away by Dyos before young midfelder struck the outside of the post just minutes after.
+Aramide came inches away from netting her second of the game, a long-range strike hitting the underside of the crossbar followed by Withey's header on the rebound being pushed away by Dyos before the young midfielder struck the outside of the post just minutes after.

 We eventually bagged our fourth of the afternoon on 77 minutes when Amie Bush’s deep cross to the back post was headed home by Hills – and that opened the floodgates in the latter stages.
-Two minutes later, Hills turned provider, cutting the ball back to Bellwood in the box for the forward to guide home first time before securing her brace shortly after, showing a striker’s instinct to force the ball home on the rebound after Rania Oukriss’ shot was palmed away by Dyos.
+Two minutes later, Hills turned provider, cutting the ball back to Bellwood in the box for the forward to guide home first time before securing her brace shortly after, showcasing her striker’s instinct to force the ball home on the rebound after Rania Oukriss’ shot was palmed away by Dyos.

 Spurs WU19s 7-2 Newcastle United WU21s